-Application : Applied Explanation on application of the practice : The Group maintains an in-house Internal Audit function, and the Head of Internal Audit reports to the AC directly.
-The roles and responsibilities of the AC, in relation to the internal audit activities and internal auditors, are outlined in the Terms of Reference of AC.
-The AC assesses the performance of Internal Auditors on an annual basis, including ensuring that the Internal Auditors perform their functions effectively and independently throughout the course of their engagement.
-The AC also ensures that Internal Audit function carries out their work according to a recognised framework (i.e. International Professional Practices Framework ("IPPF") issued by the Institute of Internal Auditors), covering governance, risk management and internal control processes.
-The activities performed by the AC for FY2023 in relation to the internal audit function include the following: Reviewed the Internal Audit Plan (scope of work inclusive of governance, risk management and selected internal control processes) with the Head of Internal Audit to ensure adequate scope and comprehensive coverage of the activities of the Group; Reviewed the Internal Audit Report from the Head of Internal Audit and discussed the findings, root cause, audit issues and weaknesses highlighted, Management action plans, and progress; Reviewed and approved the Internal Audit Department's operating budget; Reviewed the Internal Audit Charter and structure to ensure it remains effective; Reviewed the skills and experience present within the Internal Audit Department, including the Internal Auditors' training and training policy; and Endorsed any remuneration adjustments of the Internal Auditors.
-Explanation for departure : Large companies are to complete the colum required to complete the columns below.
-Non-large companies are encouraged ons below.
+Application Applied Explanation on application of the practice The Group maintains an in-house Internal Audit function, and the He of Internal Audit reports to the AC directly.
+The roles a responsibilities of the AC, in relation to the internal audit activities a internal auditors, are outlined in the Terms of Reference of AC.
+The AC assesses the performance of Internal Auditors on an ann basis, including ensuring that the Internal Auditors perform the functions effectively and independently throughout the course of the engagement.
+The AC also ensures that Internal Audit function carriout their work according to a recognised framework (i.e. Internation Professional Practices Framework ("IPPF") promulgated by The Instit of Internal Auditors), covering governance, risk management a internal control processes.
+The activities performed by the AC for FY2024 in relation to the internaudit function include the following: Reviewed the Internal Audit Plan (scope of work inclusive governance, risk management and selected internal control processes) with the Head of Internal Audit to ensure adequ scope and comprehensive coverage of the activities of the Grout Reviewed the Internal Audit Report from the Head of Internal Au and discussed the findings, root cause, audit issues and weakness highlighted, Management action plans, and progress; Reviewed the Internal Audit Charter and structure to ensure remains effective; Reviewed the skills and experience present within the Internal Audit Department, including the Internal Auditors' training a training policy; and and and uual heir ries inal ute and rnal of trol ate p; udit ses cing e it rnal Endorsed any remuneration adjustments of the Internal Auditor rs.
+Explanation for departure

+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

+Measure :

-Measure : Timeframe :
+Timeframe :